archrave/VCart-E-commerce-App/README.md

 flutter run
 ```
 (Must have flutter in the system PATH, and USB Debugging enabled if you're using an Andriod device)

-Note: App is under development at this stage